-GMP refers to a system for ensuring that products are consistently produced and controlled in accordance with quality standards.
+GMP Certificate refers to a system for ensuring that products are consistently produced and controlled by quality standards.
 It’s intended to reduce any production-related risks that can’t be eliminated by testing the final product.

 If GMP is not followed, the following risks arise:

 unexpected product contamination resulting in health or even death

 Incorrect labelling on containers resulting in patients receiving the wrong medicine

 Insufficient or too much active ingredient, resulting in ineffective treatment or adverse effects.

 Inadequate employee training lead to non confirming products